bubbletea-chat/bubbletea/README.md

 **Now with LiteLLM support!** 🎉 Easily integrate with OpenAI, Anthropic Claude, Google Gemini, and 100+ other LLMs.

+**NEW: Vision & Image Generation!** 📸🎨 Build multimodal bots that can analyze images and generate new ones using AI.

 ## Installation

 ```bash